Hanover Lawn Edging Services

 Hanover Conservation Commission Requirements for Edging Near Protected Areas

 Edging near wetlands, vernal pools, streams, rivers, or ponds in Hanover is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Environmental protection measures include safeguarding root systems of mature trees, using non-toxic materials near water bodies, and coordinating with the Mass Division of Fisheries & Wildlife.
-Erosion control is critical—temporary barriers like silt fences or straw wattles should be installed where needed.
-Seasonal restrictions may apply, especially during wildlife breeding (March-August) and vernal pool activity (March-June).
+Environmental protection measures include safeguarding mature tree root systems and using non-toxic materials near water bodies.
+Erosion control, such as silt fences or straw wattles, must be installed where needed, and immediate stabilization is required.
+Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
+Coordination with the Mass Division of Fisheries & Wildlife is recommended for sensitive areas.

 Hanover Conservation Commission